Zsolt-Toth-UD/advanced-web-2022-spring/project-configuration/README.md

    - [ ] Calculate test coverage
    - [ ] Include all source files into coverage report
    - [ ] Add minimum code coverage quality gate
+  - [ ] Refactor the code for ESLint and add Tests.